llllinyl/Qiyana_artifact/README.md

 (WORKER_NUM=2 MODE=1, default=8,1) ./run_distribute.sh
 ```

 Also, if you want to modify KEYWORD_SET_NUM (the size of each document's keyword set), DOCUMENT_NUM, THREAD_NUM and ports, please refer to the relevant file `share.rs`.
+If you want to test a single NOT query, you need to adjust the comments in the verification section of the relevant file `share.rs`.
 # Performance Optimization
 The RUSTFLAGS="-C target-cpu=native" flag enables CPU-specific optimizations for maximum performance.
 This is particularly important for cryptographic operations and large dataset processing.